Pantelis Pantelidis: Biography

 Born on November 23, 1983, Pantelis Pantelidis grew up in Nea Ionia, a small suburb of Athens.
+His mother's family is from Agrinio in Greece.
+His father's family comes from the Isparta area in Asia Minor.

-Pantelidis worked in the Hellenic Navy as a non-commissioned officer, but abandoned the career to pursue his music.
+Pantelidis served in the Hellenic Navy as a non-commissioned officer, but abandoned the career to pursue his music.
 Pantelidis was a self-taught musician and became well known through his music videos on YouTube.
 After his fame hit, Pantelidis continued his career in discography.
 He released four albums with great commercial success.
 Pantelidis collaborated with numerous Greek artists such as Vasilis Karras, Despina Vandi and others.
 He won three awards at the MAD Video Music Awards, an annual award show in Greece.
 He won his first award in 2013 as "best new artist," 2015 as "best Greek male singer," and "best Greek Male Singer" again in 2016, after his death.
 His close family and friends accepted the award on his behalf.

 Pantelidis died on 18 February 2016 in a car accident on Vouliagmenis Avenue, Athens.

 On February 18, 2017, one year after his death, an unpublished demo song was released Karavia Sto Vitho.

 On October 27, 2017, Tha Zo, another unpublished song of the artist was released.
 It was written and composed by Pantelis Pantelidis and sung by Amaryllis.
 Within a month, it received 3,000,000 views.

 On December 1, 2017, Na Se Kala, his final unpublished song was released.
 Within one month, it had been viewed 6.000.000+ times.

 YouTube success

 From a young age, Pantelis Pantelidis began writing his own songs.
 When filming them, he began sending the videos to close friends and family, who then posted them on YouTube.
-In 2012, Pantelis released a video singing his original song, Den Tairiazete Sou Lew, accompanied by his self-taught acoustic guitar playing.
+In 2 February 2012, Pantelis released a video singing his original song, Den Tairiazete Sou Lew, accompanied by his self-taught acoustic guitar playing.
 The video received instant hype and reached over 1 million views in a short period of time.
 The video led to a contract with a popular Greek Record company.
 In 2012, his debut album went double-platinum.
 In the Autumn of 2013, he won the MAD Video Music Award for Best New Artist.